 - Remove from the heat and set aside to cool.
 Serve as an accompaniment with cheese and crackers, or as a condiment for pork or roast poultry.

-- Store chutney in an airtight container in the refrigerator for up to two weeks.
+- Store chutney in an airtight container in the refrigerator for up to one week.

 Nutrition Information:Yield: 16 Serving Size: 1